weaversa/cryptol-course/labs/CryptoProofs/CryptoProofs.md

 ## Prerequisites

-Before working through this lab, you'll need Cryptol to be installed and this module to load succesfully.
-You'll also need
+Before working through this lab, you'll need
+  * Cryptol to be installed,
+  * this module to load succesfully,
   * an editor for completing the exercises in this file,
   * basic knowledge of using the Cryptol interpreter to load this module and evaluate functions,
   * basic knowledge about Cryptol's bitvector and `Integer` types,
   * basic knowledge about using functions with curried parameters, and
   * experience with Cryptol's `/\`, `\/`, `#`, `foldl`, `join`,
     `split`, and `take` operators.